5 Best Clover Alternatives & Competitors

 Where Square Beats Clover

-- Square offers a more affordable subscription plan plus a free version.
+- Square offers a free plan.

 - Square offers more hardware and accessory options at more affordable prices than Clover.